NORTHFIELD BOARD OF EDUCATION FILE CODE: 6145.1/6145.2

-All students participating in intramural or interscholastic athletics must be given a medical examination within 365 days prior to the first practice session, with a health history update if the examination was completed more than 60 days prior to the first practice session of the first sport participated in.
+All students in grades six through eight participating in intramural or interscholastic athletics must be given a medical examination within 365 days prior to the first practice session, with a health history update if the examination was completed more than 60 days prior to the first practice session of the first sport participated in.
 The medical examination shall be given at the student’s medical home, as defined in file code 5141.3 Health Examinations and Immunizations.
 If a student does not have a medical home, the school physician shall conduct the medical examination.
 Examinations shall be made available throughout the school year consistent with the district athletic schedule.
 The examination shall be documented on the form approved by the commissioner of education and include, as a minimum, the components listed in the administrative code.
 In the event a private physician is used, the medical examination shall not be at the expense of the board of education.

 The parents/guardians shall be sent written notification signed by the examining physician testifying to the student’s physical fitness to participate in athletics.
 The reason for the physician’s disapproval of the student’s participation shall be included in the notification.
 The health findings of the medical examination for participation in athletics shall be made part of the general health examination record.

 The Superintendent shall present to the board for adoption procedures for administration of the required medical examination.
-The procedures for the medical examination to determine the fitness of a student to participate in athletics shall include a form for a medical history to be filled out and returned by a parent/guardian and a form to be filled out by the examining physician.
+The procedures for the medical examination to determine the fitness of a student to participate in athletics shall include a form for a medical history to be filled out and returned by a parent/ guardian and a form to be filled out by the examining physician.

 The medical examination to determine the fitness of a student to participate in athletics shall include, as a minimum, the following:

 A. A medical history questionnaire, completed by the parent/guardian of the student, to determine if the student: